aswinmohanme/HarmonyOS/README.md

 > A curated list of awesome things related to HarmonyOS

 # Ⅰ .
-What is HarmonyOS?
+What are HarmonyOS?
 `HarmonyOS` is the first full-scene distributed OS based on microkernel.
 It is an operating system independently developed by Huawei. `HarmonyOS` System was officially released at the Huawei Developers Conference (<HDC.2019>) on August 9, 2019.
 Huawei will take the lead in deploying intelligent terminals such as smart screens, vehicle terminals and wearable terminals.
 In the future, more and more intelligent devices will use open source `HarmonyOS` .

 `HarmonyOS` achieves modular coupling, which corresponds to flexible deployment of different devices. `HarmonyOS` has three layers of architecture.
 The first layer is the core, the second layer is the basic services, and the third layer is the program framework.
 It can be used on a large screen, PC, automobile and other different equipment.
 It can also be used on mobile phones at any time, but for the time being, Huawei still prefers Android.